akashdsouza/simple-js-carousel/README.md

 The carousel accepts two arguments:

 ### Container element selector
 Optional.
 The container element for the carousel.
 It defaults to `.sj-carousel-container`.
-You can pass a custom selector or even a dom node.
+You can pass a custom selector or  a dom node.

 ### Options
 - `autoScroll` - Boolean to automatically scroll the carousel as soon as it is rendered.
 Dafaults to `false`